facc-workshop-2020/facc-workshop-2021.github.io/index.md

 A workshop on applying formal methods tools and techniques to certification and compliance problems.

-FACC will be a virtual workshop affiliated to at [CAV 2020](http://i-cav.org/2020/).
+FACC will be a virtual workshop affiliated to [CAV 2020](http://i-cav.org/2020/).
 It will take place on July 19th 2020.

 ### Co-chairs